- About DCC

 Each student receives a scholarship that completely covers tuition, room, board, books, and all other supplies.
 The Program is staffed by six faculty, three peer counselors, and one administrator.
 Students live in one of the residence halls where they are encouraged by program counselors to form a learning cohort to promote intellectual sharing and to provide mutual academic and personal support.

-1. There will be an informational meeting on the ET Program on Thursday, February 8 at 12:45 in Hudson 516.
+1. There will be an informational meeting on the ET Program; date and location to come.

 2. Complete the online application available at http://eter.vassar.edu/.
 You are responsible for providing a transcript and ensuring that faculty return recommendations on time.

-3. Submit the online application to Vassar College no later than Monday, March 5.
+3. Submit the online application to Vassar College (deadline to come).
 Late applications will not be considered.

 4. Consider having a faculty member read over the essay in advance of submission.
 Letters of recommendation from non-faculty members, according to Vassar’s selection criteria, are not as helpful as faculty recommendations.